webqit/realdom/README.md

 > `Realtime.intercept( context, targets, callback[, params = {} ])`

 An ahead-of-time mutation observer API that intercepts DOM operations before they happen.
-This is much like `Realtime.observe()` but with a remarkable difference: timing!
+This is much like `Realtime.observe()` but with a marked difference: timing!
 This captures mutations that *are about to happen*, while the former captures mutations that *have just happened*!

 > A good usecase is ahead.